yaoice/int32bit.github.io/_posts/2016-10-24-Openstack服务心跳机制和状态监控.md

                help="""
 Number of seconds indicating how frequently the state of services on a given hypervisor is reported.
-Nova needs to know this to determine the overall health of the deployment.""")
+Nova needs to know this to determine the overall health of the deployment.
+""")

     cfg.IntOpt('service_down_time',
                default=60,
                help="""